lino-framework/book/docs/dev/demo_fixtures.rst

   $ python manage.py initdb std demo demo2

-The difference is that with :manage:`prep`, you don't need to know the list of demo fixtures when invoking the command.
+The difference between :manage:`initdb` and :manage:`prep` is that with :manage:`prep`, you don't need to know the list of demo fixtures when invoking the command.
 The default list of demo fixtures to load for initializing a "clean" standard demo database can be long and difficult to remember, and (more importantly) which can change when an application evolves.
 System administrators usually don't *want* to know such details.
 As a future application developer you can learn more about them in :ref:`lino.tutorial.writing_fixtures`.

+Note that in Lino we usually don't write fixtures in XML or JSON but :doc:`write them in Python </dev/pyfixtures/index>`.

 The loading phases of demo fixtures
 ===================================